Pompeo defends military restraint on Venezuela

 Trump since January has been demanding the resignation of Maduro, a leftist firebrand who presides over a crumbling economy that has led millions of people to flee.

-But Maduro remains in power with the support of Russia and China, while opposition efforts to install Juan Guaido, the young head of the National Assembly, have fizzled.
+But Maduro remains in power with the support of Russia and China and opposition efforts to install Juan Guaido, the young head of the National Assembly, have fizzled.

-"In July of 1989, Nicolae Ceausescu said capitalism would come to Romania when apples grew on poplar trees -- and by December he was hanging from a rope," Pompeo said of the communist ruler, who was in fact executed by firing squad.
+"In July of 1989, Nicolae Ceausescu said capitalism would come to Romania when apples grew on poplar trees -- and by December he was hanging from a rope," Pompeo said.

 "The end will come for Maduro as well.
-We just don't know what day," Pompeo said.
+We just don't know what day."

-Trump repeatedly has said that "all options are on the table" -- words that Maduro sees as evidence of US coup-plotting -- but has spoken less about Venezuela as the months pass by.
+Trump repeatedly has said that "all options are on the table" -- words that Maduro sees as evidence of a US plan for a coup -- but has spoken less on Venezuela as the months pass by.

 Unlike on many of its international priorities, the Trump administration has found support on Venezuela, with most Western and Latin American nations also considering Guaido the interim president.